MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/test-release/services-tools/error-handling/live-error-handling-winrt.md

 Does your callstack contain `Concurrency::_ReportUnobservedException()`?
 Take another look at the above callstack.
-If your callstack contains `Concurrency::_ReportUnobservedException()`, then you’ve found a bug in the game code.
+If your callstack contains `Concurrency::_ReportUnobservedException()`, then you've found a bug in the game code.

 PPL creates tasks, which can be followed by other tasks.
 In the example above, `create_task()` builds the task to call `GetUserProfileAsync()` and the `.then()` creates the following task.